DiamondLightSource/pytac/docs/developers.rst

 ==========

 The installation and initialisation steps are slightly different if you want to work on pytac.
 N.B.
-This guide uses pipenv but a normal venv will also work.
+This guide uses pipenv but a virtualenv will also work.

 Installation